 Q: What is the late cancellation/ no show policy?

-A: If clients do not cancel within 24 hours of their appointment time or no shows for their appointment they will be charged $75.
+A: If clients do not cancel within 48 hours of their appointment time they will be charged $90 or if a client no shows for their appointment they will be charged $150.
 All client balances must be paid in full in order for a follow appointment to made.
 New clients who no show/late cancel will not be rescheduled for a future session.
 This will be at the discretion of the therapist.

 Q: What if I have an emergency or crisis outside of session?

-A: Kim is not immediately accessible outside of sessions or 24/7 therefore if you have a mental health crisis or emergency you should call 911, the Georgia Crisis and Access Line at 1-800-715-4225 or go to your nearest Emergency Room.
+A: We are not immediately accessible outside of sessions or 24/7 therefore if you have a mental health crisis or emergency you should call 911, the Georgia Crisis and Access Line at 1-800-715-4225 or go to your nearest Emergency Room.

 Q: Is therapy 100% confidential?